-These are the visa free countries for Philippine Passport Holders.
-Currently, Filipinos can visit 33 countries Visa Free, 29 countries that issue Visa on Arrival, and 14 countries that issue eVisa in 2019.
+These are the visa free countries for Philippine Passport Holders in 2020.
+Currently, Filipinos can travel to 33 countries Visa Free, 29 countries that issue Visa on Arrival, and 14 countries that issue eVisa in 2020.

-The tedious part of travelling for Philippine passport holders is when the destination country requires a visa.
-It requires planning maybe 4 to 6 months prior to the date of departure.
+The tedious part of traveling for Philippine passport holders is when the destination country requires a visa.
+It is needed to be planned maybe 4 to 6 months prior to the date of departure.
 Unlike if traveling to visa free countries which probably needs less than a month or just a week of planning.

 These include ASEAN countries, other countries in Asia (none ASEAN), Africa, North, Central, and South America, one country in Europe, and several Oceania countries.